-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/se tting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary Would become less effective as sea level rises.
-Flood gates Inundation Adjustable gates used to prevent storm surges from entering existing waterways, in turn preventing upstream overtopping and flooding.
+Option on Action on Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/se tting to be applied Advantages/Positive Disadvantages/Limitations TAG co discour Flapped culvert outfalls at smaller inlets Inundation Construction of culvert outfalls with flap gate valve at the entrance of a small inlet which would allow water to flow out of the inlet, but not in from the sea.
+Short to medium term Existing culverts or stormwater infrastructure.
+Can be effective at restricting sea water coming into a lagoon or wetland environment.
+Only cost effective to undertake the works on smaller inlets.
+Requires some elevation difference between the lagoon/wetland and sea to get water to flow through the flap valve.
+Sediment transport across and along the shore could block the flap valve for culverts on the beach.
+Requires frequent maintenance to ensure pipe does not get blocked with debris For raised pipe culverts need to accommodate for beach erosion at seaward end of the structure.
+Would become less effective as sea level rises.
+Flood gates Inundation Adjustable gates used to prevent storm surges from entering existing waterways, in turn preventing up- stream overtopping and flooding.
 Medium to long term River mouth environments Effective way to reduce effects of storm surges travelling up waterways.
 Can be high cost.
-Does not look natural in a river mouth environment.
-(D) Not suitable in the environment it is being applied to, likely disproportionate to the scale of coastal flooding.
-(F) Limited benefits for coastal flooding.
-There is only one small inlet in the PAA. • Storm surge barriers Inundation Storm surge barriers are hard engineered structures that are primarily designed to prevent inundation due to storm surges in tidal inlets, rivers and estuaries, while also decreasing reliance on other flood defenses inland of the barrier Long term River mouth environment Prevents inundation due to storm surges in tidal inlets, rivers and estuaries.
+Does not look natural in a river mouth environment. • Storm surge barriers Inundation Storm surge barriers are hard engineered structures that are primarily designed to prevent inundation due to storm surges in tidal inlets, rivers and estuaries, while also decreasing reliance on other flood defenses inland of the barrier Long term River mouth environment Prevents inundation due to storm surges in tidal inlets, rivers and estuaries.
 Decreases reliance on other flood defenses inland of the barrier.
 Very high cost due to high requirements of construction work.
-(E) It is not a practical solution.
-(F) Limited benefits in relation to the scale of works.
-There is only one small inlet in the PAA. • Pump stations Inundation A pump station is a storage and collection chamber that lifts and distributes stormwater when it cannot naturally be carried by gravity.
+(E) soli mo Est (B) Est sen res env (F) rela wo Pump stations Inundation A pump station is a storage and collection chamber that lifts and distributes stormwater when it cannot naturally be carried by gravity.
 This helps discharge excess stormwater in large events.
 Medium to long term Low lying settlements which are flooded in large events Effective way to help manage the discharge of water in a large event.
 Can exclude tidal inflow to stormwater systems.
 Is not a preventative option which stops the area being flooded in the first place.
 Have a carbon cost associated with use and maintenance.
-Can have negative environmental effects. • Stopbanks Inundation Engineered stopbanks (most likely earth bunds), along the settlement boundaries to allow surface flooding to occur on the low-lying land around the settlement, but not allowing it to enter into the settlement.
+Can have negative environmental effects.
+Stopbanks Inundation Engineered stopbanks (most likely earth bunds), along the settlement boundaries to allow surface flooding to occur on the low-lying land around the settlement, but not allowing it to enter into the settlement.
 Crest height of the stopbanks would be informed through a design level for a specified flood frequency from both coastal and fluvial sources.
 Medium-long term Isolated communities/ settlements with land area around it which would be acceptable to allow to flood.
 Effective way of controlling water flow in an extreme event.
 Can be designed or adapted for longer term protection with future sea level rise.
 Can be grassed over and planted to look more natural along the banks edge.
 Depending on how extensive stopbanks were could be an expensive exercise due to length required.
 Would still result in some overland flooding to occur up to the settlement boundary, which could have an effect on landuse (e.g. saltwater effects on crop land).
 If stopbanks are overtopped water can be trapped with no pathway back to the sea/river.
-Difficult to consent.
-Earth Bund ds Inundation Continuous elongated structure designed to protect low-lying areas from inundation.
-Bunds are similar physical structures when compared to stopbanks and serve a similar purpose to reduce flood risk, they can be quickly built and generally use local materials, and only involve minor foundation preparations.
-Short term Low energy environment (e.g. ponding water, not high energy flows) which is trying to keep water out.
-Lower cost Quick to construct as require only minor foundation preparations.
-Shouldn't be placed in a high energy environment.
-Generally, a temporary measure. •